dtudk/pythonsupport-page/docs/learn-more/idle.rst

 .. include:: /_rst_includes/tip-copy.rst

-IDLE is an integrated development environment (IDE) that is installed automatically with Python.
-It provides you with an environment where you can write Python scripts and run them, or you can write Python code line by line to execute immediately.
+IDLE is an integrated development environment (IDE) installed automatically with Python.
+It provides you with an environment where you can write Python scripts and run them or write Python code line by line to execute immediately.

-IDLE is lightweight, simple and great for smaller coding projects.
-Therefore it is well suited for beginners.
+IDLE is lightweight, simple, and great for introducing how to do coding projects.
+Therefore, it is well suited for beginners.

 Getting started